lucia-auth/lucia/documentation/content/guidebook/github-oauth-native/tauri.md

 _These guides are not beginner friendly and do not cover the basics of Lucia.
 We recommend reading the [Github OAuth](http://localhost:3000/guidebook/github-oauth) guide for regular websites first._

 We'll be using bearer tokens instead of cookies to validate users.
 For the most part, authenticating the user is identical to regular web applications.
-The user is redirected to Github, then back to your application with a `code`, the server exchanges that `code` for an access token, and create a user/session based on it.
-The hard part is sending the session id (ie. bearer token) from the server back to our application.
+The user is redirected to Github, then back to your server with a `code`, which is then exchanged for an access token, and a new user/session is created.
+The hard part is sending the session token (ie. session id) from the server back to our application.

 One option is to use a deep-links, but getting that to work in a dev environment is tricky and isn't officially supported in Tauri.
 Another option is to open the Github authorization url in a webview window, which would allow us to intercept navigation and read urls (where we can store the session id).
 However, since a webview window is in its own isolated context, the user would have to enter their Github username/password every time.